MoniPar/tailors_thimble/README.md

     Problem: While testing responsiveness, I noticed that on certain devices there was some horizontal scroll on the pages which gave the navbar a wider width than the page itself.
 This made the navbar-toggler and the right-side links move too much to the right.
 At first I thought it was a problem with the navbar, however it worked perfectly on the Home page.
 So I decided that the problem must be within the pages themselves.

-    Solution: Using a process of elimination, I commented out one by one the divs on the About page to start with.
+    Solution: Using the process of elimination, I commented out one by one the divs on the About page to start with.
 Eventually, I found out the culprit to this issue which was the `<div>` with the row class.
-When I removed this `<div>`, the horizontal scroll vanished and the nav-toggler was back in it's rightful space.
+When I removed this `<div>`, the horizontal scroll vanished and the nav-toggler was back in its rightful space.
 The parent of the row `<div>` was as by Bootstrap's recommendations a `<div>` with a container class.
 However, I had added a custom class with this container to add padding at the top and bottom of the container.
 Resulting in the following:

     ![Cause of horizontal scroll](documentation/horizontal-scroll_cause.png)

     I only realised this mistake after I had gone through all the pages and deleted the row `<div>`.
-What I should have probably done was use the bootstrap's container to add the top and bottom padding.
-Because of time contraints I opted to leave things as they were this time and note this here for future referral.
+What I should probably have done was use the Bootstrap container class to add the top and bottom padding.
+Because of time contraints I opted to leave things as they were this time and note this here for future reference.

     **Signup redirect**